 Split the batter between your prepared cake pans and bake until just cooked through.
 Insert a toothpick to determine if the cake is cooked or not.

-Let the cake layers cool completely before frosting.
+Let the cake layers cool in their pans for 10 minutes before turning out onto a wire rack to cool completely before frosting.

 Assemble the cake!